ATTAINING TO ETERNAL LIFE

 Some may claim, “Once we ‘accept Christ’ He then is our life.”
 I agree with that, providing we receive Christ in all that we do every day and night.
 Then we can say that Christ is our Life.

-The promises of the Ninety-first Psalm will hold true throughout the worst days of the Divine judgment that is to fall on America and the rest of the world.
+The promises of Psalm 91 will hold true throughout the worst days of the Divine judgment that is to fall on America and the rest of the world.
 But only for those who are living by His Life.

 Do not think for one moment that you cannot attain to living by the Life of Christ.
-Any believer can accomplish this kind of dedication by asking help from the Lord Jesus, and making up their mind that their former personality is crucified with the Lord Jesus and now they are going to live His Life with Him.
+You can accomplish this kind of dedication by asking help from the Lord Jesus, and making up your mind that your former personality is crucified with the Lord Jesus and now you are going to live your Life with Him.

 Isn’t that marvelous?
 It certainly is better than living in a spirit body with the angels in Heaven.

-Whoever has ears, let them hear what the Spirit says to the churches.
-To the one who is victorious, I will give the right to eat from the tree of life, which is in the paradise of God.
-(Revelation 1:7)
+He who has an ear, let him hear what the Spirit says to the churches.
+To him who overcomes, I will give the right to eat from the tree of life, which is in the paradise of God.
+(Revelation 2:7)

-Where does it say in the Bible "to the one who is victorious I will grant to go to Heaven and live there forever"?
+Where does it say in the Bible, “To him who overcomes, I will grant to go to Heaven and live there forever”?

 Multitudes who sleep in the dust of the earth will awake: some to everlasting life, others to shame and everlasting contempt.
 (Daniel 12:2)

-Now the following verse takes on more significance to us, I think:
+Now the following verse takes on more significance to us:

 But small is the gate and narrow the road that leads to life, and only a few find it.
 (Matthew 7:14)